4.4. Integers and recursion

 n∈ℕ, f -n = (f -1)n

-Thus, (ℤ,0) is an egg in the category of {S}-algebras (E,f) where f ∈ 𝔖E.
+Indeed the systems in this latter class satisfy the existence and uniqueness of both recursion and negative recursion.
+By virtue of the concept of coproduct, this implies that (ℤ,0) is an egg in the category of {S}-algebras (E,f) where f ∈ 𝔖E.
 This defines a monoid structure (0,+) on ℤ, extending the one on ℕ, and acting on each such (E,f) by the unique

-(f n)n∈ℤ ∈ Mor{0,S}(ℤ, (EE, IdE, ⚬(f))
+(f n)n∈ℤ ∈ Mor{0,S}(ℤ, (EE, IdE, ⚬(f)))

 It is also the unique morphism of monoid from ℤ to EE sending 1 to f.

-1. + is commutative.
+Moreover, + is commutative.

-Proof of 1. : ℤ is generated by {-1, 1}, while (-1) + 1 = 1 + (-1) = 0 because f ∈ 𝔖Ef -1f = ff -1 = IdE.
+Indeed, ℤ is generated by {-1, 1}, which commute: (-1) + 1 = 1 + (-1) = 0.

-2.⇒1. from the commutativity of + and a previous result.
+It can also be deduced from the commutativity of + and a previous result.

 Multiplication